canada-ca/Open_First_Whitepaper/1_Introduction.md

 #### User Needs

 Gone are the days of designing a program, service, or tool without talking to the person who is going to be using it.
 Consultations, user experience testing, public opinion research are all important aspects of how we do business, and will continue to do business in the future.
-Once we incorporate the needs of our users, we can build servicea that help them with task they want to do more effectively and efficiently, and most importantly without having to understand government.
+Once we incorporate the needs of our users, we can build services that help them with task they want to do more effectively and efficiently, and most importantly without having to understand government.
 This shift will require leaving behind many assumptions.

 #### Interoperability